 - Increasing physical activity.
 Exercise during the day will benefit sleep quality.

 - Magnesium.
 It’s an anti-stress mineral and improves sleep.
-An epsom salt bath or a cup of “Natural Calm” before bed may help.
+A bath with magnesium crystals or a cup of “Natural Calm” before bed may help.

 - Emotional release.
 What’s the emotional climate like in your home?
 Is your child experiencing high stress levels?
 These will impact his/her sleep.
 Do what you can to reduce tension and increase the peace and love in your child’s heart.